 First, how much fish should you have per week?

-The answer is two-three three times if its low contaminated fish.
+The answer is one to two times if its low contaminated fish.
 Why not more?
 As basically every fish is contaminated to a greater or lesser extent.

 If fish is contaminated, why should you eat it?